Book 1

 Consistent Hashing

 Eficiently choosing a server for our request in a distributed and scalable environment.
-Used for Load Balancing.
+Used wherever we need to choose a server amongst multiple i.e. choosing partitions, load balancing, etc.

-Ex - Amazon DynamoDB, Apache Cassandra, Akamai CDN, Load Balancers, etc…
+Ex - Amazon DynamoDB, Apache Cassandra, Akamai CDN, nearly all Load Balancers, etc.

 Classic Hashing